FHIR/FSHSchool/content/docs/SUSHI/project/_index.md

 ```

 In addition to the **input/fsh** folder, `init` creates an **input/pagecontent** folder containing a dummy home page for your IG.
 The files **ig.ini** and **ignoreWarnings.txt** are required by the [template-based IG Publisher](https://build.fhir.org/ig/FHIR/ig-guidance/using-templates.html).
 The `.bat` and `.sh` scripts which allow you to [run the IG Publisher](/docs/sushi/running/#downloading-the-ig-publisher) from your command line.
 Finally, a default `.gitignore` file for integration with GitHub is provided.
 From this point on, you can modify the configuration and definitions as necessary.

-> Note: For SUSHI versions prior to 3.0.0, use `sushi --init` in place of `sushi init`.

 ## Using the HL7 IG Publisher and Auto-Builder